ltgcgo/docs/src/ditzy/binfmt.md

 >
 > Use type 5 (payload acknowledge) to send acknowledgements with the same frame ID.

 Sends a segment of a message.
 Used to begin and continue sending the segments of a full message.
-The server should begin to reject "full payload send" messages on the same socket.
+The server should begin to interpret "full payload send" messages as "payload send complete" on the same socket.
 Analogous to `f0 .. ..`.

-#### `9`: Partial payload send complete
+#### `9`: Partial payload send continue
 > Can be initiated bidirectionally.
 Certain underlying transports may disable this.
 >
 > Use type 5 (payload acknowledge) to send acknowledgements with the same frame ID.

 Sends the final segment of a message.
-The server should allow "full payload send" messages again on the same socket.
-Analogous to `f7 .. .. f7`.
+The server should interpret "full payload send" messages as "payload send complete" on the same socket.
+Analogous to `f7 .. ..`.

+#### `10`: Unordered tailing acknowledgement
+> Can be initiated bidirectionally.
+Only required over unreliable channels.

+Sends a list of unordered received frames *after* the last continuously received frame.
+Used to reduce frame retransmissions when a copy has already been received.